The Trump Presidency - What Does It Mean For Nurses?

 The American Nurses Association (ANA) officially endorsed Hillary Clinton for the presidency; therefore, it’s likely that many nurses are waking up very disappointed this morning.

-Th ANA endorsement was largely based on Clinton’s senate record and her time as First Lady, calling her a “nurse champion” who “believes empowering nurses is good for patients and good for the country.”
+The ANA endorsement was largely based on Clinton’s Senate record and her time as First Lady, calling her a “nurse champion” who “believes empowering nurses is good for patients and good for the country.”

 However, almost 63 million voters cast their ballots for Trump, so it is likely that a large segment of nurses are elated with this development.*

 Nurses who support Trump also appear to be more vocal on social media, with large numbers of nurses speaking out on both Facebook and Twitter.